 13. We have planned programmes of works to replace/refurbish lift installations based on life cycles and audit/service reports.
-Where there is an expected longer period for the lift to be out of operation we will consult with customers and other stakeholders and provide, where required, reasonable alternative arrangements for access and/or decanting if required.
+Where a period of down time is expected we will consult with residents and other stake holders and provide, where required, reasonable alternative arrangements for access and/or decanting if required.

-14. We have clear procedures in place to respond to the rare occasions when customers become trapped in our lifts.
-We ensure that our employees understand what to do if someone is trapped.
-For health and safety/insurance reasons, our employees will not release anybody trapped in lifts, but will provide reassurance until our lift maintenance contractor or emergency services arrive, as appropriate.
+14. We have clear procedures in place to respond to the rare occasion when a resident becomes trapped in one of our lifts.
+We ensure that our staff understand what to do if someone is trapped.
+For health and safety/ insurance reasons, our staff will not release any persons trapped in lifts, but will provide reassurance until such time as our lift maintenance contractor or emergency services arrive, as appropriate.

-15. Our lift contractors are required to be on site within one hour when an alarm signal is received of a customer trapped in the lift.
+15. Our lift contractors are required to be on site within one hour when an alarm signal is received of a resident trapped in the lift.

-17. New schemes will only be handed over once a declaration of conformity has been provided and is valid for a period of 12 months from the point of handover.
+17. New schemes will only be handed over once a declaration of conformity has been provided.
+This should be made no longer than 12 months before the equipment is put into service.